 Each preset power scheme has different time-out settings for entering standby mode, turning off the display, and turning off the hard drive.
-For more information on power management options, see the Help and Support Center.
+For more information on power management options, see the Windows XP Help and Support Center (see "Accessing Help").